nazar/charbit/source/about/index.md

 + Cooking delicious food from around the world.
 + Hiking through woods, forests, beaches and mountains.
 + Gardening - but only when it is warm and sunny outside.
++ Brewing beer and wine but had to give that up because weight gain!

 ## What I Would Do If I Had More Time